FarronF/limerick-council-meetings/meetings/2021/10/18-Monthly Meeting of Metropolitan District of Limerick/Minutes Monthly - Monthly Meeting of Metropolitan District of Limerick - 20th September 2021.md

 material and videos.
 Furthermore, the UID have liaised with auctioneers in the city to

-promote the scheme as part of the sales pack for properties within the qualifying area.--- 5
+promote the scheme as part of the sales pack for properties within the qualifying area.
+---
+5

 • To support this process the UID operate a “one stop shop” advice clinics for property